Chemical looping combustion: Variants and related technologies

 Chemical Looping can also be used to produce hydrogen in Chemical-Looping Reforming (CLR) processes.
 In one configuration of the CLR process, hydrogen is produced from coal and/or natural gas using a moving bed fuel reactor integrated with a steam reactor and a fluidized bed air reactor.
 This configuration of CLR can produce greater than 99% purity H2 without the need for CO2 separation.

+Another CLR process is based on conventional steam methane reforming (SMR), with chemical-looping combustion replacing the reformer furnace.
+Thus, the heat for the reforming is transferred in fluidized-bed heat exchangers (FBHEs) connected to the air reactor and the fuel used is the off-gas from the reforming plus additional methane.
+This configuration can give higher energy efficiency than conventional SMR, because the furnace temperature can be reduced.
+Consequently, a negative CO2 capture cost could be possible.